Singapore REITs Monthly Update (June 15th, 2025)

 Technical Analysis of FTSE ST REIT Index (FSTAS351020)

-FTSE ST Real Estate Investment Trusts (FTSE ST REIT Index) decreased from 628.61 to 631.68 (0.49%) compared to last month’s update.
-Following the flash crash in April 2025 due to Trump’s Tariff, the REIT index get close to similar level last seen in the March 2020 COVID crash (586).
-It has since recovered, but not fully.
+FTSE ST Real Estate Investment Trusts (FTSE ST REIT Index) decreased from 631.68 to 638.78 (1.12%) compared to last month’s update.
+It has continued to trade between 622 and 200D SMA (658 currently) following the April flash crash caused by “Liberation Day” announced by US President Donald Trump.
 Immediate support is at 622, tested 4 times between April 2024 and most recently on 15th May.

 • Short-term direction: Sideways